WetDesertRock/music.lua/README.md

 ###music.diatonicChord(root,scale [, ctype [, inversion]])
 Gets a diatonic chord built off of `root` in the specified scale (key) Note that `root` is the position in the scale, so the fifth scale degree would be a 5.
 If `ctype` can be used to change what kind of chord you get.
-Avaliable options are "triad" and "7", for a triad and seventh chords. `inversion` is the inversion number of the chord, 0 is root position, 1 is the first inversion, 2 the second and so on.
+Available options are "triad" and "7", for a triad and seventh chords. `inversion` is the inversion number of the chord, 0 is root position, 1 is the first inversion, 2 the second and so on.